+'''

 gcc -m32 -o trafficsim -I /u/OSLab/USERNAME/linux-2.6.23.1/include/ trafficsim.c

+'''

 We cannot run our test program on thoth.cs.pitt.edu because its kernel does not have the new syscalls in it.
 However, we can test the program under QEMU once we have installed the modified kernel.
-We first need to download the test program using scp as we did for the kernel.
-However, we can just run it from our home directory without any installation necessary.
+Start QEMU with the modified kernel and download the test program (e.g. trafficsim) using scp as we did for the kernel.
+We can just run the test program from our home directory without any installation necessary.